fpelliccioni/cpuid-py-native/README.md

 A lightweight C/C++ extension that provides direct, low-level access to x86/x64 processor identification and feature detection through the CPUID instruction.

+> **⚠️ x86/x64 ONLY**: This library uses the CPUID instruction which is **exclusive to x86/x64 processors**.
+It will **NOT work on ARM** processors (Apple Silicon M1/M2/M3, Raspberry Pi, AWS Graviton, etc.).
+Attempting to build or run on ARM will result in compilation errors.
+This is by design - CPUID is an x86-specific instruction with no ARM equivalent.

 ## Features

 - **Zero-dependency native extension** - Direct CPU instruction access with minimal overhead